 With effect from 14th January 2005, it is a legal requirement that any UK company providing an insurance policy, must be authorised and regulated by the Financial Conduct Authority (FCA).

 A firm should clearly display their status on any documentation, including their web site.
 If you are in any doubt, have a look at the FCA's Register of Firms.
-Noble Marine (Insurance Brokers) Ltd is authorised and regulated by the FCA.
+Noble Insurance Services Ltd is authorised and regulated by the FCA.

 Q. Why do I need third party cover?